hero827/Test/readme.md

 ## Purpose

 The goal of this project is to help us understand your data engineering abilities.
 We do not expect you to spend more than a few hours completing the exercise.
+There's no hard time limit, so work on it at your convenience.
+Also, questions are definately welcome, so ask away.

+## Objective

 The objective of the exercise is to implement a data stream processor.
-The solution should be a dotnet core console application and should be capable to run as a container in docker.
+The solution should be a **dotnet core console application**.
+It should be able to run as a container in docker.
-It needs to process data changes from two different data sources (an OLTP database and an event log database) and produce a transformed result to a third database.
+The application needs to process data changes from two different data sources (an OLTP database and an event log database) and produce a transformed result to a third database.

 ![Complete Setup](img/overview.png)